If your light fixture isn’t working properly how can you tell if you should do a ballast repair vs ballast replacement?

 About Premium Electric

-With the combined experience of 30+ years, the certified electricians at Premium Electric are highly skilled at doing ballast replacements in commercial and residential environments.
-They also do electrical installations in new homes throughout the Fraser Valley including Abbotsford, Mission, Chilliwack, Aldergrove, and Sardis.
+With the combined experience of 30+ years, our certified Abbotsford electricians are highly skilled at doing ballast replacements in commercial and residential environments.